Itheum/architecture-diagrams/live_whitepaper.md

 ## Multi-Chain Technical Design Goals <a name="multi-chain-design-1"></a>

 - Itheum is a "protocol" and not just a set of EVM contracts that make up a DApp.
-So this protocol can be implemented on any blockchain.
+This protocol can be implemented on any blockchain platform.
-- The Itheum protocol is built into the smart contract layer.
-The protocol enforces 3 elements needed for data trade to happen on the blockchain; `Proof of Lineage, Provenance and Veracity`.
+- The Itheum protocol is built into the Smart Contract layer.
+The protocol enforces 3 elements needed for data trade to happen on the blockchain; `Proof of Lineage, Provenance, and Veracity`.
 We have pioneered a way to deliver this via a nice UX that abstracts all the complexity from the end-user.
-- Therefore the protocol can be implemented in any blockchain and on any native runtime (does not have to be EVM).
-So long as the native chain supports transaction consensus and token standards; Itheum can be built on it.
+- Therefore the protocol can be implemented in any blockchain and on any native runtime (EVM and non-EVM).
+As long as the native chain supports transaction consensus and token standards; Itheum can be ported to run on it.
 - Itheum aims to be chain-agnostic and fully interoperable.
-We follow the same design principles as Chainlink - we define the standard set of rules (i.e. protocol), enforced in immutable Smart Contracts which coordinate how data will be traded between parties.
+We follow the same design principles as Chainlink - we define the standard set of rules (i.e. protocol), enforced in immutable Smart Contracts which coordinate how data can be traded between parties.
 We will have interfaces in multiple blockchains that can coordinate the workload.
-Data platforms (like Itheum and Chainlink) need to be architectured this way as they form the foundation for future web3 core infrastructure.
-This also makes sure we can work across private, permissioned, and public chains to reach maximum adoption.
+Data platforms (like Itheum and Chainlink) need to be architectured this way as they can form the foundation for future web3 core infrastructure.
+This also positions the technology to work across private, permissioned, and public chains to reach maximum adoption.
 - Itheum will have a single "primary chain" and multiple "side chains".
 The "primary chain" needs the best performance and have cost-efficiency (so we intend to pick the best EVM or non-EMV blockchain as our primary chain).
-We can then build our side chain smart-contract-coordinators on any other chain and runtime; and they can talk to each other via bridges, relays, middleware, and oracles.
+We can then build our side chain Smart Contract Coordinators on any other chain and runtime; and they can talk to each other via bridges, relays, middleware, and oracles.
-- The future of blockchain is interoperability, so we are designing it this way.
+- The future of blockchain is interoperability; so we are designing Itheum this way from day one.

 ---

 ## Cross Chain Tokens <a name="cross-chain-1"></a>
-The core Itheum Data DEX token is an ERC20 token called 🔼ITHEUM.
-The 🔼ITHEUM token will allow for the purchasing of data from Data Creators as well as from Data Coalitions.
-The 🔼ITHEUM token will also play a role in staking against a Data Coalition and for decentralized governance of the Data Coalition’s responsibilities and actions.
+The core Itheum utility token is an ERC20 token called $ITHEUM.
+The $ITHEUM token will allow for purchasing access rights for data from Data Creators and Data Coalitions.
+The $ITHEUM token will also play a role in staking against a Data Coalition and for decentralized governance of the Data Coalition’s responsibilities and actions.

-As the Itheum Data DEX operates cross-chain, there will be core tokens that represent each chain with the total supply of 🔼ITHEUM bridged and distributed as more chains are added.
+As the Itheum Data DEX operates multi-chain, there will be core tokens that represent each chain with the total supply of $ITHEUM bridged and distributed as more chains are added.

 As an example:

-- 🔼ITHEUM — Token deployed on Elrond
+- $ITHEUM — Token deployed on Elrond
-- eITHEUM — Token deployed on Ethereum
+- $eITHEUM — Token deployed on Ethereum
-- mITHEUM — Token deployed on Polygon/Matic
+- $mITHEUM — Token deployed on Polygon/Matic
-- bITHEUM — Token deployed on Binance Smart Chain (BSC)
+- $bITHEUM — Token deployed on Binance Smart Chain (BSC)
-- aITHEUM — Token deployed on Avalanche
+- $aITHEUM — Token deployed on Avalanche

-🔼ITHEUM can be moved between chains via native bridges that already exist.
-For example, you can use the native Elrond <> Ethereum token bridge to convert your 🔼ITHEUM to 🔼eITHEUM and vice versa.
+$ITHEUM token can be moved between chains via native bridges that already exist.
+For example, you can use the native Elrond <> Ethereum token bridge to convert your $ITHEUM to $eITHEUM and vice versa.

 ---

 ## Data Trading Fees <a name="fees-1"></a>
-Theoretically speaking; Itheum consists of three data marketplaces - The Data Pack, Data NFT, and Data Coalition DAO marketplaces.
-Of these three we foresee the Data NFT marketplaces having the highest data trade volume during the initial phases of our platform launch - given that our Data NFT product (and our related NFMe ID product) will appeal to a broad range of users in the NFT, gaming and metaverse ecosystems.
+Theoretically speaking; Itheum consists of three data marketplaces - The Data Pack, Data NFT, and Data Coalition DAO data marketplaces.
+Of these three we foresee the Data NFT marketplaces having the highest data trade volume during the initial phases of our platform launch - given that our Data NFT product (and our related NFMe ID avatar product) will appeal to a broad range of users in the NFT, gaming and metaverse ecosystems.

 All data traded within Itheum will attract a **2% seller fee and a 2% buyer fee - adding to a total of a 4% marketplace fee per trade**.
-Please note that the buyer or seller will be able to take on each other's fees - so an active data buyer (who may be a large, established enterprise) may choose to take on the entire 4% fee to incentivize more sellers to share data.
+Please note that the buyer or seller will be able to accept each other's fees - so an active data buyer (who may be a large, established enterprise) may choose to take on the entire 4% fee to incentivize more sellers to share data.
 Alternatively, an active seller may choose to take on the entire 4% fee to incentivize more buyers.
 We feel this dynamic will create a competitive data marketplace that will facilitate the best deals for both the Data Creator and Data Consumer (This pricing model is similar to the fee model from Rarible which has proven to be very successful)

 **Example:**
-- A Data Creator wraps personal data into a Data NFT and lists it for trade-in Itheum's Data NFT Marketplace
+- A Data Creator wraps personal data into a Data NFT and lists it for trade in Itheum's Data NFT Marketplace
-- The Data Creator (Seller) selects a listing price of 100 🔼ITHEUM for their Data NFT
+- The Data Creator (Seller) selects a listing price of 100 $ITHEUM for their Data NFT
-- For a Buyer to procure the Data NFT; they will need to pay 102 🔼ITHEUM to complete the purchase (with 2% buyer commission added to the listing price)
+- For a Buyer to procure the Data NFT; they will need to pay 102 $ITHEUM to complete the purchase (with 2% buyer commission added to the listing price)
-- Once the trade is complete; the Data Creator gets 98 🔼ITHEUM (with 2% seller commission passed onto them)
+- Once the trade is complete; the Data Creator gets 98 $ITHEUM (with 2% seller commission passed onto them)
-- Therefore; 4 🔼ITHEUM fee will be charged in total and split between the Buyer and Data Creator (i.e. 4% of 100 🔼ITHEUM)
+- Therefore; 4 $ITHEUM fee will be charged in total and split between the Buyer and Data Creator (i.e. 4% of 100 $ITHEUM)

 ---

 ## Distribution of Trading Fees & Community Fee Sharing <a name="fees-2"></a>
 As mentioned above; 4% of every data trade is charged by the Itheum platform as a data marketplace fee.
-Itheum will have a generous fee-sharing system in place with community members via a staking incentives and also fund an operational budget to ensure the Itheum platform can sustain long-term roadmap development and community growth.
+Itheum will have a generous fee-sharing system in place with community members via staking incentives and also fund an operational budget to ensure the Itheum platform can sustain long-term roadmap development and community growth.

 **Here is how the 4% will be distributed and used:**
 - 2% will be sent to the Foundation Treasury
 - 1% to the Partners program
 - 1% to the Community Treasury

-The funds contributed via the marketplace fee to the Community Treasury are sent directly to stakers in the core 🔼ITHEUM **Community Staking Pool** where relative distributions can be claimed weekly by stakers. (see section titled [🔼ITHEUM staking opportunities](#staking-1))
+The funds contributed via the marketplace fee to the Community Treasury are sent directly to stakers in the core $ITHEUM **Community Staking Pool** where relative distributions can be claimed weekly by stakers. (see section titled [$ITHEUM staking opportunities](#staking-1))

 For details on the "Foundation Treasury" and the "Partners" program and what it will be used for please read the section titled [Token Distribution](#tokenomics-4)